LeanKit's step-by-step guide on how to access and view the Efficiency Report.

 This view presents the distribution of statuses based on the number of work items with each status.

-Setting the Report Options
+Set the Report Options

 The Efficiency Report provides multiple options that can be set that allow you to view the data from different perspectives and with different criteria.

-Adding and Removing Lanes
+Add and Remove Lanes

 You may wish to view the diagram without all the lanes included in the dataset.
 At the top of the page, You'll see Select Lanes to Include , which you can expand by clicking the plus sign to display a representation of the lanes on your board .(screenshot here)